AI Use Cases/Law Firms

 Fixed-fee matters require accurate variable cost modeling first

 Firms pricing Corporate Practice matters on fixed fees need to establish their current per-transaction parsing cost before deployment.
-Without that baseline, you cannot measure whether the 30-40% cost reduction per transaction is actually restoring margin on fixed-fee deals or simply reducing hours without capturing the economic benefit.
+Without that baseline, you cannot measure whether the targeted cost reduction per transaction is actually restoring margin on fixed-fee deals or simply reducing hours without capturing the economic benefit.
 Get your matter economics documented before go-live.

 4. 4